 When a company starts to make sense.
 Consider a company if you are hiring staff, taking larger contracts, building an agency, handling client funds, taking on liability, applying for commercial banking, or working with clients that require a registered corporate supplier.
 Until then, a simpler individual or sole-proprietor setup may be easier.

 Cambodia does not have a simple freelancer-only tax category.
+The GDT's tax-type materials list Tax on Income, Value Added Tax, Tax on Salary, and Patent Tax as separate tax types.
 PwC's 2026 Cambodia individual tax summary says there is no personal income tax, per se, but monthly salary tax applies to employment income.
 It also says general consulting income is excluded from salary tax but subject to tax on income, while rules can deem certain consultants to be employees.
 That distinction is important for freelancers: how the work is actually performed can affect tax and employment treatment.

-For business income, Cambodia uses a self-declaration regime.
+For business income, Cambodia uses a self-declaration regime, meaning registered taxpayers calculate, declare, and pay taxes through the tax filing system rather than having all tax withheld like payroll.
 PwC's 2026 corporate tax summary says taxpayers are classified as large, medium, and small taxpayers based on turnover, legal form, and other criteria.
 Resident taxpayers are generally taxed on worldwide income, while non-residents are taxed on Cambodian-source income.
 The standard tax on income rate for medium and large companies is 20%, while small taxpayers can face progressive rates from 0% to 20%.

 Social security is mainly employer-driven, but the rules are expanding.
-PwC's 2026 Cambodia summary says employers currently make occupational risk, healthcare, and pension payments to the National Social Security Fund, and employers with at least eight employees must register themselves and employees with NSSF.
-The ILO's Cambodia social-protection profile also notes a voluntary health insurance scheme for self-employed individuals and dependants of NSSF members under Sub-Decree No. 280.
+The NSSF administers Cambodia's social-security schemes.
+PwC's 2026 Cambodia summary says employers currently make occupational risk, healthcare, and pension payments to the NSSF, and employers with at least eight employees must register themselves and employees with NSSF.
+The ILO's Cambodia social-protection profile also notes a voluntary health insurance scheme for self-employed individuals and dependants of NSSF members under Sub-Decree No. 280, a government regulation creating voluntary health-care coverage rules.
 Check current NSSF guidance before relying on voluntary coverage.

 If you live in Cambodia and work for foreign clients, Cambodia tax residence, Cambodian-source income rules, client-country withholding, treaty relief, and your legal setup can all matter.
 Keep contracts, invoices, platform statements, bank receipts, exchange-rate records, and any foreign tax documents.
 If a client withholds tax abroad, ask a qualified adviser whether treaty relief or a foreign tax credit is available for your facts.

 For international clients, make the payment route and currency clear.
 If you invoice in USD but receive KHR or another currency, save the provider statement, bank receipt, exchange-rate evidence, and platform fee breakdown.
-If you work through Flexhire, keep the Flexhire contract, scope, invoice/payment records, payout confirmations, and any tax documents together.
+If you work through Flexhire, keep the Flexhire contract, scope, invoice/payment records, payout confirmations, client-location evidence, and any tax documents together.
+The payment route supports the audit trail, but it does not determine Cambodian VAT treatment.

 Cambodian freelancers should avoid relying only on chat messages, screenshots, or verbal agreements.
 Number invoices consistently, reconcile each payout to a client and invoice, save expense receipts, and keep records long enough to support tax filings, bank questions, visa applications, financing, or future company registration.